aayushpe/Good-Tutor-App-Backend/README.md

 npm install

-A .env file needs to be created including for the database URI, the JWT secret token and the Node eviroment value.
+A .env file needs to be created including the database URI, the JWT secret token and the Node eviroment value.
 The last of which can be set to NODE_ENV=Development.

 run the command